theochem/cuGBasis/_sources/installation.rst.txt

 ---------------

-The following is the set of instructions for creating a Python environment inside Compute Canada and installing ChemToolsCUDA.
-It's important to compile/install ChemToolsCUDA with a GPU enabled.
+The following is the set of instructions for creating a Python environment inside Compute Canada and installing CuChemTools.
+It's important to compile/install CuChemTools with a GPU enabled.
 It is recommended that CMake version be greater than 3.24 (see below).
 Note that different Cuda environments can be loaded, but here we will load Cuda 11.7 version.
 It's important to load the required depedencies before creating the python environment